Blockchain Hash Function

 For this hash function, we are going to use a program developed by Anders Brownworth.
 This program can be found in the below link.

 Anders Brownworth Hash Program: https://anders.com/blockchain/hash.html

-If we type anything in the data section, you will see that with every single character as we build you have a cryptographic hash equivalent in hash section.
+If we type any character in the data section, we will observe its corresponding cryptographic hash in the hash section.

 For example: We have type in data section: This is a great tutorial.